 These events for large groups of students involve two parts.
 Part I is an hour-long service-learning seminar that involves:

 - Opening up with: a veteran-led “mindful moment of gratitude” to honor the fallen by giving them “a country worth their sacrifice;” thanking military, police, fire, first responders, medical and health care services, public educators, etc. for their service; and, talking about “what is service?”

 - Call forward of carefully selected local exemplars of service who provide two-minute testimonies of what service has meant to them and what they got out of it, personally and professionally, then move quickly to student-led storytelling on what some of their peers are already getting out of community service and a broader discussion of what others want to or can do.

 - Answer “What’s in it for me?” with a review of the personal and professional benefits of service.

-- Student-faculty review of curriculum or school award requirements for community service and a listing local organizations providing service learning opportunities (whether present at the "service learning fair" or accessible through the guidance counselor's office and other sources).
+- Student-faculty review of curriculum or school award requirements for community service (e.g., New York State's new Seal of Civil Readiness, the National Honor Society, JROTC, etc.) a review of local organizations providing service learning opportunities (whether present at the service-learning fair or accessible through the guidance counselor's office and other sources, including virtual services).

 Part II is a service-learning fair, usually a day-long job fair type event students cycling students through the day where…